hungptit/tools/README.md

 ### mupdatedb ###

-This command is used to build the file information database for the **mlocate** command. mupdatedb take search paths as input argument and save file information in specified database.
-Use **-?** option to get detail information about to use mupdatedb
+This command is used to build the file information database for the **mlocate** command. **mupdatedb** takes search paths as input argument and save all file information in specified database path.
+Use **-?** option to get detail information about mupdatedb's supported options.

 ``` shell
 mupdatedb -?